UcarLab/UcarLab/_members/sathyabaarathi.md

   github: ""
 ---

-I'm a trained computational immunologist, interested in understanding the immune system's response to infection and vaccination.
+I am a trained computational immunologist, interested in understanding the immune system's response to infection and vaccination.
 My current research involves analyzing serological, scRNA-seq, and snATAC-seq data to identify pre-vaccination correlates of  pneumococcal and seasonal influenza vaccines in older adults.
 Ultimately, I aim to discover blood biomarkers that can effectively differentiate between vaccine responders and non-responders.